Virus288/-RTC-test-/docs/HowToStart.md

 MyAddress is address, that will be used to host this application.

 CorsOrigin is list of website that will use this application.
 If you do not care about it, set ["*"].

-Trust proxy is an option for express-rate-limiter to use.
-If set to true, if will disable security settings, meant to validate headers.

 Api target is api target, that this app should aim for.